- Branded customer-facing support site

 Your Help Center is created using the default theme.
 You can customize the theme and add content while it's in setup mode.
 For next steps, see Preparing your Help Center for release.

-Preparing Help Center for release
+Preparing the Help Center for release

 While your Help Center is in setup mode, you can prepare it for release.
-During this time, end-users cannot view your Help Center.
+During this time, end users cannot view your Help Center.

 These are some of the steps you can take to prepare your Help Center.